 - Spotlight versatility while communicating

-- Since you need to communicate with everyone from loyal vendors and merchants to potential customers, versatile communication is key.
-You can demonstrate this by pulling in a broad variety of examples for your experience section.
+- Since you need to communicate with everyone, from loyal vendors and merchants to potential customers, versatile communication is key.
+You can demonstrate this by pulling in a broad variety of customer relations examples for your experience section.

-- It’s not as hard as it sounds!
+It’s not as hard as it sounds!
 Just refer to the job description and reference keywords, catchy slogans, or specific metrics that they’re looking for.
-Edit your resume to include these and show that you’ve gone the extra mile.
+Show that you’ve gone the extra mile by describing when you used the very software they reference, or the budget obstacle they’re facing, which you’ve previously overcome elsewhere.

-- If you decide to include a summary at all, make sure it adds a condensed wealth of information!
-But most of the time, your experience and skills sections should provide recruiters with all the details they want, no summary needed.
+If you decide to include a summary at all, make sure it adds a condensed wealth of information!
+But most of the time, your experience and skills sections should provide recruiters with all the details they want about how you strategize for a better workplace and better sales, no summary needed.

-- While your work experience bullet points should provide a measure of context for your accomplishments, your cover letter is the place for you to dive into the best and most relevant background details.
-If you’re struggling to pare down your resume, jot down your favorite points to include in your customer satisfaction manager cover letter!
+While your work experience bullet points should provide a measure of context for your accomplishments, your cover letter is the place for you to dive into the best and most relevant background details.
+If you’re struggling to pare down your resume, jot down your favorite stories of customer complaint resolutions and skyrocketed retention rates for your cover letter!